AugustArnstad/BayesianVariableImportance/README.md

 - **INLA Integration**: Leverages the computational advantages of INLA, a popular method for Bayesian inference for latent Gaussian models.
 - **Priors**: INLAs penalizing complexity priors are used as defaults, but others can be specified if desirable.
 - **Extensible**: Designed with the modern R user in mind, offering a range of utilities to further expand upon the base functionality.
-- **Usage examples**: In the package, we showcase a simulation study, a case study comparing it to the `rptR` package and analysis on real data gathered from house sparrows on Helgelandskysten, Norway.
+- **Usage examples**: In the package, we showcase a usage example, simulation study, analysis on real data gathered from house sparrows on Helgelandskysten, Norway, a case study comparing it to the `rptR` package and a comparison with Bayesian shrinkage priors methods.

 ## Installation
 To install the latest version of `BayesianVariableImportance` from GitHub you need INLA.
 You can therefore use the following command: